FAA chief Steve Dickson pilots updated Boeing 737 Max: ‘This is not a publicity stunt’

 The legislation seeks to rectify that, giving the FAA $30 million a year and new powers to pick which Boeing employees are given the job of conducting safety review work on the agency’s behalf, among some two dozen other provisions.

-Rep. Sam Graves (Mo.), the committee’s top Republican, said that the United States could only do so much to address training and standards for airlines overseas, but that lawmakers had to do everything possible to ensure the country continued to set the “gold standard” for aviation safety.
+Rep. Sam Graves (Mo.), the committee’s top Republican, said that the United States could do only so much to address training and standards for airlines overseas, but that lawmakers had to do everything possible to ensure the country continued to set the “gold standard” for aviation safety.

 “We can only control what we can control, and we’ve done that here today with this legislation,” he said.